-Through the sixteenth century, the monarchs of the unified states of Europe-England, France, Spain, and the Holy Roman Empire-struggled to snatch power, wealth, and land from each other.
-The wars that resulted accomplished little except to bankrupt some of the kings, leave the European countryside in ruins, and inflict misery on the people.
-Meanwhile, religious revolutionaries stepped up their criticism of the thousand-year history of Christian tradition.
-These Protestants effected a reformation that spurred century-long religious warfare and that split Christendom as people followed their own paths to God.
-The religious quest had political ramifications as well-kings involved themselves in the Catholics' and Protestants' conflict in part to try to exert religious hegemony over their own lands and to gain land from their neighbors.
+Through the sixteenth century, the monarchs of the unified states of Europe-England France, Spain, and the Holy Roman Empire-struggled to snatch power, wealth, and land from each other.
+The wars that resulted accomplished little except to bankrupt some of the kings, leave the European countryside in ruins, and inflict misery on the people Meanwhile, religious revolutionaries stepped up their criticism of the thousand-year history of Christian tradition These Protestants effected a reformation that spurred century-long religious warfare and that split Christendom as people followed their own paths to God.
+The religious quest had political ramifications as well-kings involved them selves in the Catholics' and Protestants' conflict in part to try to exert religious hegemony over their own lands and to gain land from their neighbors.
 When the century of religious wars in Europe ended, it left a legacy of economic devastation, social and political change, and an intellectual revolution that transformed Western culture.
 More boys and girls in village schools began to read and write, men and women hoped to find love in marriage, and people began to take more pride in work over leisure.
 Nevertheless, the Protestant revolution failed to stop the competition for Christian souls.
-In the centuries to come, Europeans would take the battle between Protestants and Catholics across the seas, as they discovered lands REVIEW THE PREVIOUS CHAPTER Chapter 10-"A New Spirit in the West"-described the characteristics that we have come to identify with the Renaissance.
-In addition, Chapter 10 also discussed the complex political structure of Italy that engaged popes as well as princes in power politics. - Which Renaissance characteristics also describe the ideas of the Protestant reformers?
-Consider how the Renaissance influenced the Protestant Reformation. - Review the policies of Renaissance popes as they strove to become political powers in Italy.
+In the centuries to come, Europeans would take the battle between Protestants and Catholics across the seas, as they discovered lands that were new to them.
+REVIEW, ANALYZE, AND ANTICIPATE REVIEW THE PREVIOUS CHAPTER Chapter 10-"A New Spirit in the West"-described the characteristics that we have come to identify with the Renaissance.
+In addition, Chapter 10 also discussed the complex political structure of Italy that engaged popes as well as princes in power politics. - 1.
+Which Renaissance characteristics also describe the ssance influenced the Protestant Reformation - Review the policies of Renaissance popes as they strove to become political powers in Italy.
 How did those policies contribute to the Reformation?
-ANALYZETHIS CHAPTER Chapter 11-"Alone Before God"-follows the ex-Chapter 11-Alone before God-Johows the ex-pansion of warfare until it engulfed all of Europe in the sixteenth century.
+ANALYZE THIS CHAPTER Chapter 11-"Alone Before God"-follows the ex-pansion of warfare until it engulfed all of Europe in the sixteenth century.
 It also looks at the new reli-gious ideas that split the Catholic Church and brought about a change in life in the West.
-Review the various religious beliefs of the different Protestant sects and consider the relationship of these ideas to the different social and economic groups who were attracted to them. - How did the differing appeal help lead to the century of religious warfare?
-What were the results of this warfare? - Review the reform movements of the Catholic Church.
-How did the church respond to the critique - 4.
-How did the Reformation help contribute to changing social and cultural patterns that marked seventeenth-century Europe?
-ANTICIPATE THE NEXT CHAPTER Chapter 12-"Faith, Fortune, and Fame"-looks at the European expansion into much of the rest of the world that took place at the same time Europe was wracked with the religious wars discussed in Chapter 11. - Based on the strengths and weaknesses of the various states discussed in Chapter 11, which countries do you think might take the lead in the explorations and which might be left behind? - be most vigorous in missionary activities?
-Review Chapter 11's discussion of the characteristics of each sect's relative theology as you decide.
+Review the various religious beliefs of the different Protestant sects and consider the relationship of these ideas to the different social and economic groups who were attracted to them - Church.
+How did the church respond to the critique of the Protestants? - How did the Reformation help contribute to changing social and cultural patterns that marked seventeenth-century Europe?
+ANTICIPATE THE NEXT CHAPTER Chapter 12-"Faith, Fortune, and Fame"-looks at the European expansion into much of the rest of the world that took place at the same time Europe was wracked with the religious wars discussed in - 1.
+Based on the strengths and weaknesses of th various states discussed in Chapter 11, which countries do you think might take the lead in the explorations and which might be left behind? - Which Christian churches do you think might